dixitpriyanshu/pourfect/README.md

 cd pourfect
 bun install
 npx expo start

 ```

+### Create a Development Build

+⚠️ Since Pourfect uses native libraries like react-native-mmkv and expo-sensors, you'll need to create a development build using Expo Dev Client before running the app.

 There is a pourfect_mock.sql for tables creation and entering the mock data, make sure you replace the images link to your images.